Skip to main content

 Personal use onlyโ€‹

-Not allowed:
+Not permitted:

 • Marketing, promotional, or sales messages

-• Bulk / broadcast / mass-list messaging
+• Bulk / broadcast / mass-list sends

 • Automated alerts, app-generated notifications, scheduled sends